 Select the mode for memory initialization.
 For Mirror, writes are sent to both channels for redundancy.
 For Lockstep, adjacent channels must be populated identically.
-Or this function may be Disabled.
+Options include Independent, Mirror or Lockstep Mode..

 Memory Rank Sparing

 Memory rank sparing enhances system performance.
 The options are Disable and Enable.